ng-gist/ngrx-tut/README.md

 ### Flow Diagram
 ![Flow Diagram](https://user-images.githubusercontent.com/13856451/42004666-b9335ff2-7a25-11e8-9fa6-17d21d3e3f2c.png)

 *This flow diagram has more components then I have created in the application so far.
-That is because I have bigger plans for the project which will rest into a usable product.*
+These components will follow in future tutorials.*

 ## Code